jdevoo/alphador/README.md

 # Alpha Dor

 Simple front-end for [Dell Doradus](https://github.com/dell-oss/Doradus).
-Started with Spider databases.
-Still work-in-progress.
+This is work-in-progress.

 ## Installation

-Deploy on a web server and access from a browser.
+Deploy and access from a browser.
 Assumes running Cassandra and Doradus.

 ## Usage

 Start clicking the connect button in the navbar to connect to your Doradus instance.
 The user interface is loosely based on an OO browser as those found in Smalltalk.
+Supports OLAP, Spider and Log services.

 ## History

 TODO: Write history

-## Credits

-TODO: Write credits

 ## License